zhaopinglu/ostat/README.md

 03:01:22  97.2   2.3  2.3k     0     0     0     0     0     2     0     0     0     0     0     3     0     0     0     0  1.4k  1.5k   100     0   100  33.8     -   100    .8  49.5     0     0  1.4k     0
 ```

-**As we can see from above output.
-The literal sql caused lots of hard parses (1.4k/s) and seriously impacted the library cache hit ratio (dropped from 100% to 33.8%).
+As we can see from above output.
+The literal sql caused some changes:
+1) The hard parses number increased from 0 to 1.4k/s
+2) The library cache hit ratio dropped from 100% to 33.8%
+3) The dbcpu(ms) also increased.